xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 *Boundary note:*

-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding does not solve the canonical statement.
 Success or failure on toy models only evaluates the quality of a particular Q123 encoding; it does not prove that scalable interpretability is possible or impossible for real frontier systems.

 ---